right-rudder/usats/src/content/blog/aviation-safety-standards-universal-flight-training.md

 By combining structured training, modern equipment, simulator use, and strong instructor support, Universal Flight Training helps students become pilots who respect the rules and understand their purpose.

-If you are ready to begin training in a safety focused environment, Universal Flight Training is ready to help you take the next step.
+If you are ready to begin training in a safety focused environment, [contact Universal Flight Training](/contact-us) today, and take the next step.